quorumcontrol/tupelo-docs/docs/whitepaper.md

 #### Epochs

 Epochs are periods of time (on the order of 1 hour) during which Notary Group membership does not change.
 All Notary Group membership changes take effect at the beginning of an epoch.
 Epoch boundaries are determined by local clocks, which are not synchronized.
-Thus, the set of active signers at any given point in time is subjective.
+Thus, the set of active signers at any given time is subjective.
 In particular, the notion of the current epoch is not deterministic in Tupelo.
 Signers and Chain Tree owners must decide this based on their local clocks.
 The epoch duration is set long enough such that all Signers in practice will agree most of the time on what the current epoch is, though they are expected to become inconsistent around epoch boundaries.

 Fortunately, Signers do not require a globally consistent view of the currently active Signer set; they only need to agree on the set of active Signers with respect to a single conflict set, because each conflict set is resolved by a separate, independent consensus process.
 The next sections describe how the set of active signers for a given epoch and for a given conflict set can be calculated deterministically.